CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Related Works

-\myparagraph{3D Gaussian Splatting Compression.} To achieve high-quality results, 3DGS generates a large number of Gaussians, which leads to significant storage overhead.
-To address the storage overhead, vector quantization methods~\cite{lee2024compact, fan2025lightgaussian, xie2024mesongs, navaneet2023compact3d, wang2024end, navaneet2024compgs} have been widely explored.
-These methods prune Gaussians with minimal impact on rendering quality and use codebooks to compactly encode the attributes of Gaussians.
-More recently, anchor-based representations have gained significant attention in 3DGS, such as Scaffold-GS~\cite{lu2024scaffold}.
-Compression methods that leverage the structural relationships between anchors have shown state-of-the-art performance.
-For example, HAC~\cite{chen2024hac} reduces spatial redundancies among anchors by utilizing hash grids for parameter quantization and enabling entropy modeling.
-ContextGS~\cite{wang2024contextgs} introduces a unified compression framework with a factorized prior, enabling entropy modeling of anchor features while leveraging hierarchical anchor relations to reduce redundancy among anchors.
+\paragraph{3D Gaussian Splatting compression.} To achieve high-quality rendering images, 3DGS generates a considerable number of Gaussians, leading to significant storage overhead.
+To address the storage overhead, vector quantization methods~\citep{fan2025lightgaussian, lee2024compact, navaneet2024compgs, xie2024mesongs} have been widely explored.
+These methods prune Gaussians with minimal impact on rendering quality and use codebooks to encode the attributes of Gaussians compactly.
+More recently, anchor-based representations have gained significant attention in 3DGS~\citep{chen2024hac,lu2024scaffold,wang2024contextgs}.
+Compression methods~\citep{chen2025pcgs, chen2024hac, wang2024contextgs, zhan2025cat} that leverage the structural relationships between anchors have shown superior performance.
+For example, HAC~\citep{chen2024hac} reduces spatial redundancies among anchors by utilizing hash grids for parameter quantization and enabling entropy modeling.
+ContextGS~\citep{wang2024contextgs} introduces a unified compression framework with a factorized prior, enabling entropy modeling of anchor features while leveraging hierarchical anchor relations to reduce redundancy among anchors.
+CAT-3DGS~\citep{zhan2025cat} projects Gaussian primitives onto PCA-aligned triplanes and applies spatial autoregressive coding to capture spatial correlations, thereby enhancing entropy coding efficiency.
 Given their compression efficiency, anchor-based representations are especially advantageous for real-world applications.